Citroën Berlingo: Facelift (M59; 2002)

 A revised version, featuring a new instrument cluster, as seen in the Peugeot 206, redesigned interior and front end, was released in September 2002 (Berlingo I / Partner I).

 During 2004, there was a minor facelift, including changes to the grille and light clusters.

 After the launch of the second generation Berlingo and Rifter, the first generation models stayed offered.
 They took the names "Citroën Berlingo First" and "Peugeot Partner Origin".

 In 2010, the Citroën Berlingo First Electrique and the Peugeot Partner Origin Electric were launched.
 These two electric vans were powered by the Monégasque firm Venturi, which assembled them in Solesmes, Sarthe.

 In Argentina, Peugeot launched an off-road version of its Partner, called Partner Patagónica.
 This model had various names when it was sold across Europe in the 2000s, including Partner Ushuaïa Grand Raid, Partner Escapade, Partner Grande Escapade, Partner VTC, Partner Indiana, and others.

 From 2013, the Berlingo and the Partner were discontinued in Europe.
-Both LCV and passenger versions continued their career in South America, where they are still produced years after.
+Both LCV and passenger versions continued their career in South America, where they were produced until 2026.

 Passenger vans Berlingo Multispace and Partner Patagónica received an update in June 2021.
-More parts of both vehicles are now manufactured locally.
+More parts of both vehicles were manufactured locally.
 It means they now have barn doors (already manufactured locally for LCV Berlingo and Partner), replacing their tailgate that was imported from Europe.

 The Berlingo and the Partner got a minor facelift in January 2023.
 The Berlingo adopted an updated Citroën logo (until there it still used the sharp logo from before 2009) and a new grille, in plastic.
 The Partner adopted the same grille and lost the piece of chrome around its front logo.